WRRN

 WRRN (92.3 FM) is a radio station broadcasting a classic hits format.
-Licensed to Warren, Pennsylvania, United States, the station is currently owned by Lilly Broadcasting and features programming from CBS News Radio and is an affiliate of Local Radio Networks' "Classic Hits 2" format.
+Licensed to Warren, Pennsylvania, United States, the station is currently owned by Lilly Broadcasting and is an affiliate of Local Radio Networks' "Classic Hits 2" format.

 An audio feed of this station currently broadcasts on channel 11, a community bulletin board, on one of the local cable providers.

 History

 WRRN signed on the air April 22, 1948, as WNAE-FM on 92.1 MHz.
 The station was started by the Northern Allegheny Broadcasting Company, under the ownership of president and general manager David Potter.
 It was the sister station of WNAE, an AM station that had signed on after World War II had ended, and the Federal Communications Commission (FCC) began to issue licenses to radio stations.
 The licensing process had been halted once the U.S. had entered the war.
 W. LeRoy Schneck was program director and would one day assume control of both stations.

 WNAE-FM first signed on the air with an effective radiated power of 3,000 watts.
 In 1951, it changed its call letters to WRRN and moved to 92.3.
 By the 1970s, the station would increase its power to 26,000 watts and then to 50,000 by the 1980s.
 The station would periodically simulcast with WNAE at varying times, as WNAE was a daytime-only station until the late 1980s.

+Outside of the simulcast in the early 1970's, the station utilized a locally-programmed progressive rock format, under the direction of Scott Saylor, "Mr. FM Rock."
+Billboard even referred to it as "one of the nation's leading progressive stations."

 In 1974, WNAE and WRRN were sold by Northern Allegheny Broadcasting to Kinzua Broadcasting Company, a company formed by longtime program director W. LeRoy Schneck, who now served as company president and station General Manager.
 Dave Whipple assumed Schneck's programming duties.

-In the early 1970's, WRRN played a progressive rock format, but for many years, it was a beautiful music radio station branded as "Easy 92.3".
-Like many other such formatted radio stations, WRRN played 10-inch reel-to-reel music tapes from a dedicated automation playback system, with the occasional news brief from AP Network News and local news from WNAE's newsroom.
+Following its progressive rock stint, WRRN became a beautiful music radio station branded as "Easy 92.3".
+Like many other such formatted radio stations, WRRN played 10-inch reel-to-reel music tapes, provided by Bonneville Broadcasting, from a dedicated automation playback system, with the occasional news brief from AP Network News and/or UPI Radio News, and local news from WNAE's newsroom.